muzammelhussain/muzammelhussain/README.md

 ---

 ## 👋 Hi, I'm Muzammel Hussain
-### 💻 Fullstack Developer | React Developer
+### 💻 Mern Stack Developer

 ---

 ## 🧑‍💻 About Me

-I am a passionate Fullstack Developer focused on building modern, responsive web applications.
+I am a passionate Mern-stack Developer focused on building modern, responsive web applications.
 I enjoy working with **React**, **Node.js**, and other web technologies.
 My goal is to create **clean UI**, write **readable code**, and continuously grow as a professional developer.